Emilio Boggio: Early life

 Boggio was born on 21 May 1857 in Caracas, Venezuela to parents who were in trading business and were prosperous.
 His father was an Italian trader while his mother was Venezuelan of French and Spanish descent, direct descendant of the Spanish conqueror Gabriel de Ávila.
 At age 15, he was sent to France to finish his studies of commerce.
 After returning to Caracas, he became an assistant in a fabric trading business.
 He worked for four years but could not achieve anything as he was not inclined to pursue that profession as he was more of a painter.
-He then went back to France at the age of 20 due to health reasons as he had contacted typhoid.
+He then went back to France at the age of 20 for health reasons as he had contacted typhoid.
 He was therefore brought back to France to be treated and then pursue his studies on the subject of business economics and did 2 years educational training in commerce.
 His parents were still hoping that he would join the family business in trading.

-However, in 1877, when he attended the Exposition Universelle in Paris, he decided that he would pursue the art of painting as his vocation.
+However, in 1878, when he attended the Exposition Universelle in Paris, he decided that he would pursue the art of painting as his vocation.
 He then enrolled in the Julian Academy, a school of painting where he was trained by Jean-Paul Laurens who was a well known French painter, illustrator, and teacher.
 His field of special interest was Impressionism, an art movement that had its origin in France in the nineteenth century.
 Seven years later, met Arturo Michelena, from Venezuela.

 In 1888, obtained a Hors Concours (Honorable Mention) at the Salón de Artistas Franceses (Salon of French Artists) and in 1889, was awarded a bronze medal at the Exposition Universelle in Paris.